iml130/sola/docs/introduction.md

 The SOLA repository contains multiple subprojects:

 - **SOLA (Standalone)** is the framework that initializes and uses different components to offer a Service Discovery, Publish-Subscribe and unicast networking API.
 - **[MINHTON](management_overlay/introduction.md)** is a peer-to-peer management overlay which organizes peers in an optimized tree structure.
-MINHTON is a SOLA component for Service Discovery.
+MINHTON is a SOLA component for service discovery.
 - **[natter](natter_lib/introduction.md)** is a framework for peer-to-peer Publish-Subscribe algorithms.
 The MINHCAST algorithm to broadcast a message to all nodes in a MINHTON network is included in natter. natter is a SOLA component for Publish-Subscribe.